Dorset-Council-UK/GIFramework-Maps/CONTRIBUTING.md

 Before starting work on a feature or issue, make sure you let us know by adding a comment to the relevant issue in the issue tracker.

-If you are looking to build new functionality or change something quite signficantly, please check with the core developers before starting work to make sure it is something we are happy for you to do.
+If you are looking to build new functionality or change something quite significantly, please check with the core developers before starting work to make sure it is something we are happy for you to do.

 This page describes what you need to know to contribute code to GIFrameworkMaps as a developer.